pabloinsente/pabloinsente.github.io/_posts/2020-07-07-ds-tree-knowledge.md

 ---
-title: The Data Science Three of Knowledge - What is Data Science and How to Educate Data Scientists
+title: The Data Science Tree of Knowledge - What is Data Science and How to Educate Data Scientists
 published: true
 mathjax: true
 ---